dewminawijekoon/Intelligent-Expense-Tracker/README.md

 # Intelligent-Expense-Tracker
-A smart expense tracking app which intelligently categorizes expenses, backtracks and suggests previous entries, and understands user messages to auto-fill or verify transactions.
+A smart offline expense tracking app which intelligently categorizes expenses, backtracks and suggests previous entries, and understands user messages to auto-fill or verify transactions.

 ## Core Architecture

-**Frontend**: React Native with Expo for cross-platform development **Backend**: Node.js/Express with MongoDB or PostgreSQL for data persistence (Proposed) **Real-time Processing**: Background services for SMS parsing and categorization **AI/ML**: Integration with services like OpenAI API or local NLP models for intelligent categorization
+**Frontend**: React Native with Expo for cross-platform development **Backend**: Node.js with Expo-SQLite
+**Real-time Processing**: Background services for SMS parsing and categorization **AI/ML**: Integration with services like OpenAI API or local NLP models for intelligent categorization